wurmlab/SBC361-programming-in-R/practical2.md

 Hopefully you can already see that these are the exact values we want to drop into the third column of our matrix `long_data`.
 However, we are presented with a problem - how do we drop these values one after the other into the right place in the matrix `long_data`?
 We cannot use the index 'my_row' to help us, as this only goes through values `1:5`.
 Similarly, we cannot use the index 'my_col', as this only goes through values `2:7`.
 What we really need is a new index that goes all the way from 1 to 30, irrespectively of the row or column that we are focusing on.

 #### Q14-B. Change the for loop above to include a variable `my_index`.
 This variable should be defined as being 0 before the loop starts.
 At every iteration of the inner loop, you should add 1 to it.
+What are the values of `my_row` and `my_col` when `my_index` is 3?
+Add a line to check the indices each time through.

 It should look something like this: